MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

      ylab = "Closing Price", xlab = "Date")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/Trend-Microsoft-Stock-Price.png" width="700" height="500">

-When analyzing the time series for the period 2015–2021, it is evident that the closing price (`Close`) shows a clear long-term upward movement.
+After analyzing the time series for the period 2015–2021 we can observe that the closing price (`Close`) shows a clear long-term upward movement.
 This indicates the presence of an upward trend.

 **b) Are seasonal variations characteristic of this series?**